 Opening: What’s the set-up of the novel?
 Describe how your story starts including the inciting incident.

-Part two: What’s your character trying to achieve and who or what is stopping them?
-What happens to raise the stakes and how does this affect your characters?
+Middle: What’s your character trying to achieve and who or what is stopping them?
+What happens to raise the stakes?
+How does this affect your characters?